blahaj-zone/hajkey/docs/post-install.md

 # Post-install

-This document describes things you can do after successfully installing Iceshrimp.
+This document describes things you can do after successfully installing Hajkey.

 ## Automatic translation